Charan-Nandarapu/Smoke-Detection_YoloV5/README.md

 https://github.com/ultralytics/yolov5

 ### Training the model:
+Open a new google colab notebook in any browser upload the dataset to the colab environment(you can use drag and drop)
-Change the yaml file according to the classes of the data we have, and change the location of train and valid

-Yaml file can be found at Yolov5/data/coco128.yaml
+Change the yaml file according to the classes of the data we have, and change the location of train and valid Yaml file can be found at Yolov5/data/coco128.yaml  (OR) replace coco128.yaml file with our data.yaml

 The Source code of yolov5 algorithm to train the model is attached within this repo.
+Choose your batch size and number of epochs based on the size of your training data.
 After training, download best.pt file.
 ### Testing the model: